w-bonelli/w-bonelli.github.io/_posts/2019-12-6-tornados-in-space.md

 Pop open a new terminal and let fly:

 ```
-> curl -X POST --data "text=Who said there were no tornadoes in space?" http://localhost:8888/tokens
+> curl -X POST --data "text=Who said there were no tornados in space?" http://localhost:8888/tokens
 > [
     {
         "text": "Who",